 Active adults who desire easy access to big-city amenities but want to be surrounded by nature will find the best of both worlds in North Texas.
 Here, retirees can find dozens of natural and man-made lakes, including the serene waters and breathtaking views of Possum Kingdom Lake, just two hours west of Fort Worth.

-Closer to home in the Metroplex, Lewisville Lake and Lake Grapevine beckon to boating and outdoor enthusiasts.
+As the third most populated city in Texas, Dallas offers a wide range of recreation that are sure to keep residents busy.
+Lewisville Lake and Lake Grapevine beckon to boating and outdoor enthusiasts.
 North Texas is also home to exciting events such as the State Fair of Texas and the Cotton Bowl.
-Locals can soak up natural beauty at the Dallas Arboretum and Botanical Garden or take a stroll back in time at the Will Rogers Memorial Center or the historic Fort Worth Stockyards.
+Locals can soak up natural beauty at the Dallas Arboretum and Botanical Garden or take a stroll back in time at the Will Rogers Memorial Center.

 For retirees who dream of pursuing their passion for boating or fishing, or for those who simply want to enjoy a sunset over the sea, Texas’ coastal cities don’t disappoint.
 Palm tree-lined League City and the legendary Kemah Boardwalk provide plenty of recreation opportunities, whether retirees want to take in the sights and sounds, or indulge in some of Texas’ best seafood.